heyman/heynote/docs/index.md

 ## The notes library

-The notes library is a directory (with sub dirs) on the disk with a `.txt` file for each note.
-It's created the first time you start Heynote, with the default note file `scratch.txt` in it.
+The notes library is a directory (with sub dirs) on the disk with a `.txt` file for each buffer.
+It's created the first time you start Heynote, with the default buffer file `scratch.txt` in it.
 The default location for the library is:

 -   Mac: `~/Library/Application Support/Heynote/notes/`
 -   Windows: `%APPDATA%\Heynote\notes\`